Case study #4: No more discounting of services.

 You can avoid these emotional roller coasters, eliminate the financial push back and make the “money talk” a more pleasant experience by offering flexible payment options instead of discounts.
 While at first glance it may be hard to believe, by allowing veterinary clients to pay over time, you can stop discounting and recoup 100% of your fees.

 As wages remain stagnant you need to help clients find ways to manage the cost of your recommended treatment plan.
-When the economy takes a turn for the worse, as is currently the case with the uncertainties surrounding the COVID-19 pandemic, your practice can better weather the storm by offering flexible, pay-over-time financial solutions that are professionally managed by a third-party payment management provider.
+When the economy takes a turn for the worse, as is currently the case with high inflation and supply chain problems, your practice can better weather the storm by offering flexible, pay-over-time financial solutions that are professionally managed by a third-party payment management provider.

 During times like these that are fraught with fear and insecurity, there is much to gain by extending empathy and compassion to your clients, in the form of offering manageable payment solutions to help them manage the cost of necessary care.
 Having the option of paying over time is often more practical and meaningful to clients than a discount.